DSPN/DataStaxDay/README.md

 SELECT * FROM <keyspace>.sales where name='marc' AND time >=20150205 ;
 ```
 >See what I did there?
 You can do range scans on clustering keys!
 Give it a try.

+#### Cassandra data modeling secret sauce: Primary Key

+There are a few key concepts to understand when beginning to data model in Cassandra.
+But if you want to know the real secret sauce to solving your use cases and getting great performance, then you need to understand Primary Keys work in Cassandra.
+Let's dive in!

+Check out [this exercise for understanding how primary keys work](https://github.com/RichReffner/Cassandra-Primary-Key-Exercise.git) and the types of queries they enable.

 #### Let's play with consistency!